Top Talent: Season 1 (2013)

 In the winter of 2012, Seconds2Impact Media announced that it would be launching South Korea's first all-English talent search competition with auditions taking place in June 2013.
 In spring 2013, the host and judges were announced with radio personality Elliott Ashby acting as MC and television personality Bronwyn Mullen, reality TV singing competition finalist Punita Bajaj, media entrepreneur and talent promoter C.J.
 Allen and Korea's first expat comedian Sam Hammington set to judge.
 Prior to auditions however, Hammington announced that he would not be able to fulfill his role as a judge due to prior commitments.
 Hammington was then replaced by drum and bass performer MC Lucid.

 In May 2013, it was announced that auditions and call-backs would be held at the Seoul Global Culture & Tourism Center in Myeong-dong, Seoul with the finale to take place at the Yongsan Art Hall and all three parts of the competition would be filmed and later released as a web-series through Seconds2Impact Media.

-Acts that attended the auditions hailed from countries around the world including Canada, the United States, Singapore, England, Indonesia, Australia, the Philippines, South Korea, France, Pakistan and South Korea.
+Acts that attended the auditions hailed from countries around the world including Canada, the United States, Singapore, England, Indonesia, Australia, the Philippines, South Korea, France, Pakistan, and South Korea.
 From the auditions, the judges put through 34 acts to the call-back round which were then whittled down to a Top 12.

 Following performances by the Top 12 acts at the finale, the judging panel deliberated to decide which acts would make up the Top 6 and that would face the audience vote.

 The winner of season 1 was soul/R&B/gospel singer Sonya-Maria from Hawaii and the runner-up was juggler Mickael Bellemene - a French national living in Singapore.

 Season 2

-Plans for season 2 of Top Talent have not yet been officially announced by Seconds2Impact Media; however, in a radio interview on July 1, 2013, executive producer and judge C.J.
+Plans for season 2 of Top Talent have not yet been officially announced by Seconds2Impact Media; however, in a radio interview on July 1, 2013, judge C.J.
 Allen alluded to a second season which might take place in fall 2013 in order to keep up with the momentum of season 1.
 Allen also said that if season 2 were to go ahead, he would return as one part of the yet to be announced judging panel.